 How does Norwegian design play an international role?

-“We live in a rapidly changing time which happily forces us to thinki new.
-Design solutions from our part of the world thrives to resolve challenges.
+“We live in a rapidly changing time which happily forces us to think new.
+Design solutions from our part of the world thrive to resolve challenges.
 I also strongly believe that Oslo is an arena for innovation and design.”

 What is the main force behind Norwegian design?

-“I think design here emanate from a healthier type of consumption.
+“I think design here emanates from a healthier type of consumption.
 A trend that will be dominating in the near future.”

 How is this change noticeable?

-“My best indicator of this boom in Norwegian design, is that I sometimes find myself loosing track of the many newcomers.
+“My best indicator of this boom in Norwegian design is that I sometimes find myself losing track of the many newcomers.
 For the first time in many years, there is a strong, fast-growing community of Norwegian designers.”

 Where do you go for design updates?

-“I like to pay frequent visits to Norway Designs, a dignified, traditional shop with an unusually well-curated mix of classics, as well as small scale productis, by new talents.”
+“I like to pay frequent visits to Norway Designs, a dignified, traditional shop with an unusually well-curated mix of classics, as well as small-scale products, by new talents.”

 What’s your best buy ever?